Skip to content

 Column Description

-1. Go to the 'Columns' tab and search for 'DAYS_EMPLOYED'.
+1. Go to the 'Columns' tab of the NEW_APPLICATION table and search for 'DAYS_EMPLOYED'.

 Column CDI